-- Throat infection caused by bacteria called Streptococci - Medication: drugs that are known triggers for EN include the contraceptive pills and some antibiotics. - Sarcoidosis: This is a rare inflammatory disease which can affect any organ in the body, but most commonly involves the lungs, lymph glands and skin.
+- Throat infection caused by bacteria called Streptococci (most commonly in children) or a chest infection caused by Mycoplasma Pneumoniae. - Sarcoidosis: This is a rare inflammatory disease which can affect any organ in the body, but most commonly involves the lungs, lymph glands and skin.
 Sarcoidosis is one of the more common triggers for EN in adults

-- Inflammatory bowel disease: patients with both ulcerative colitis and Crohn's disease may infrequently develop EN. - Pregnancy: Pregnancy can occasionally trigger EN.
+- Tuberculosis - Bacteria that usually cause stomach pain and diarrhoea such as Salmonella, Campylobacter or Yersinia - Inflammatory bowel disease: patients with both ulcerative colitis and Crohn's disease may infrequently develop EN. - Pregnancy an occasionally trigger EN. - Medications that are known triggers for EN include the contraceptive pill, gold, sulphonamides and some antibiotics.